HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.0.17

+* As Mark reported we were not storing date and time in MongoDB using UTC time, so depending on user location some dates might be all over the place.
+This fixes that issue making sure all timestamps are always in UTC.
+* Converted all Health Report publish methods to be executed at startup and are now using new Thread().
+This should speed things up and free up post processing when model is being closed.
+This will also prevent any data being published to DB that was not saved.
+We are no longer publishing anything onDocumentClosing()
+* Removed data that was being published about Session Logs etc. It was not being used by Mission Control and was clogging up the pipeline for no reason.
+It should speed things up a little.

 ###### Release 2018.0.0.16

 * Adds info about views to health report dimension segments